shauryashaurya/tutorial-x.509certificates-mongo/Using certificates to access Mongo.md

 1. Install the downloaded package (you may need administrative privileges).

-2. Once installed, open a command window and type:
+2. Once installed, open a command window and type:--- srcp Openssl---

-openssl

 ![image alt text](image_0.png)